-The Goal Zero Nomad 7 Solar Panel and Guide 10 Battery Pack really hit the sweet spot for portable, on the go, solar.
-Any larger and they’d get in the way.
-Any smaller and you’re looking at 8 hours to charge a similar size battery pack and close to 6 hours to charge a phone.
+The Goal Zero Nomad 7 Solar Panel and Guide 10 Battery Pack hit the sweet spot for portable, on-the-go solar.
+Any larger, and they’d get in the way.
+Any smaller, and you’re looking at 8 hours to charge a similar size battery pack and close to 6 hours to charge a phone.

-The fact that it’s just 2 panels, is really light, has an integrated pocket for the battery pack and has the little bungees make it really nice to hang off of a pack.
-The only thing that would make it better is if it had flexible solar panels.
+The fact that it’s just two panels is light has an integrated pocket for the battery pack, and has the little bungees make it nice to hang off of a pack.
+The only thing that would make it better is flexible solar panels.

-An option that is built into the Nomad 7 is the ability to chain up to four Nomad 7s together to increase the charging capacity.
-This is nice if you have multiple people carrying these but adding more than one Nomad 7 to a bug out bag would take away from the main benefit of this solar kit.
+An option built into the Nomad 7 is the ability to chain up to four Nomad 7s to increase the charging capacity.
+This is nice if you have multiple people carrying these, but adding more than one Nomad 7 to a bug-out bag would take away from the main benefit of this solar kit.

 Some cell phones may not be able to charge directly off of the solar panel.
-This is because they require a continuous power source that doesn’t fluctuate like solar power can.
-If you run into this, you need to charge your device off of the battery pack itself.
+This is because they require a continuous power source that doesn’t fluctuate as solar power can.
+If you run into this, you must charge your device off the battery pack itself.

-While the Guide 10 Plus Solar Recharging Kit and the Nomad 7 Solar Panel is technically weather resistant, you need to keep in mind that there are exposed USB cables and charging ports on the back.
-I’ve been very careful when it was lightly raining and haven’t had problems.
-The panels themselves just wipe off without a problem.
+While the Guide 10 Plus Solar Recharging Kit and the Nomad 7 Solar Panel are technically weather-resistant, you need to remember that there are exposed USB cables and charging ports on the back.
+I’ve been very careful when it rains lightly and haven’t had problems.
+The panels themselves wipe off without a problem.

-If you’re really rough with the panels you could possibly break them.
-This is going to be the case for any panel of this type but it still deserves to be mentioned.
+If you’re rough with the panels, you could break them.
+This will be the case for any panel of this type, but it still deserves to be mentioned.

-For someone looking to charge a handful of electronic devices on the go, the Goal Zero Nomad 7 Solar Panel and Guide 10 Battery Pack makes a lot of sense.
-If you’re looking for a solar panel to break out in the case of a power outage in your home then you should look for something larger that doesn’t suffer from the limitation of only having two solar panels.
+For someone looking to charge a handful of electronic devices on the go, the Goal Zero Nomad 7 Solar Panel and Guide 10 Battery Pack make a lot of sense.
+If you’re looking for a solar panel to break out during a power outage in your home, you should look for something larger without the limitation of only having two solar panels.

-There is also an updated version of this kit here: Goal Zero Guide 10 Plus Kit with Nomad 7 Plus Solar Panel.
-I don’t have one to review so you’ll have to do your own research on it.
-It looks like the main difference is it’s a little lighter and the pocket area has a stand that pops out to make standing it up easier.
+There is also an updated version of this kit: Goal Zero Guide 10 Plus Kit with Nomad 7 Plus Solar Panel.
+I don’t have one to review, so you’ll have to research it.
+It looks like the main difference is it’s a little lighter, and the pocket area has a stand that pops out to make standing it up easier.